ethickfox/knowledge-transfer/Software_Architecture/Designing_Data_Intensive_Applications/Replication.md

 parameters w and r determine how many nodes we wait for—i.e., how many of the n nodes need to report success before we consider the read or write to be suc‐ cessful.
+## Limitations of Quorum Consistency
+Often, r and w are chosen to be a majority (more than n/2) of nodes, because that ensures w + r > n while still tolerating up to n/2 node failures.
+But quorums are not necessarily majorities—it only matters that the sets of nodes used by the read and write operations overlap in at least one node.
+Other quorum assignments are possi‐ ble, which allows some flexibility in the design of distributed algorithms However, even with w + r > n, there are likely to be edge cases where stale values are returned.
+These depend on the implementation, but possible scenarios include:
+- If a sloppy quorum is used, the w writes may end up on different nodes than the r reads, so there is no longer a guaranteed overlap between the r nodes and the w nodes
+- If two writes occur concurrently, it is not clear which one happened first.
+In this case, the only safe solution is to merge the concurrent writes
+- If a write happens concurrently with a read, the write may be reflected on only some of the replicas.
+In this case, it’s undetermined whether the read returns the old or the new value.
+- If a write succeeded on some replicas but failed on others (for example because the disks on some nodes are full), and overall succeeded on fewer than w replicas, it is not rolled back on the replicas where it succeeded.
+This means that if a write was reported as failed, subsequent reads may or may not return the value from that write
+- If a node carrying a new value fails, and its data is restored from a replica carrying an old value, the number of replicas storing the new value may fall below w, breaking the quorum condition.
+### Monitoring staleness
+For leader-based replication, the database typically exposes metrics for the replication lag, which you can feed into a monitoring system.
+This is possible because writes are applied to the leader and to followers in the same order, and each node has a position in the replication log (the number of writes it has applied locally).
+By subtracting a follower’s current position from the leader’s current position, you can measure the amount of replication lag.
+However, in systems with leaderless replication, there is no fixed order in which writes are applied, which makes monitoring more difficult.
+## Sloppy Quorums and Hinted Handoff
+In a large cluster (with significantly more than n nodes) it’s likely that the client can connect to some database nodes during the network interruption, just not to the nodes that it needs to assemble a quorum for a particular value.
+In that case, database designers face a trade-off:
+• Is it better to return errors to all requests for which we cannot reach a quorum of w or r nodes?
+• Or should we accept writes anyway, and write them to some nodes that are reachable but aren’t among the n nodes on which the value usually lives?
+The latter is known as a sloppy quorum [37]: writes and reads still require w and r successful responses, but those may include nodes that are not among the designated n “home” nodes for a value.
+Once the network interruption is fixed, any writes that one node temporarily accepted on behalf of another node are sent to the appropriate “home” nodes.
+This called hinted handoff.
+Sloppy quorums are particularly useful for increasing write availability: as long as any w nodes are available, the database can accept writes.
+However, this means that even when w + r > n, you cannot be sure to read the latest value for a key, because the latest value may have been temporarily written to some nodes outside of n
+### Multi-datacenter operation
+Each write from a client is sent to all replicas, regardless of datacen‐ ter, but the client usually only waits for acknowledgment from a quorum of nodes within its local datacenter so that it is unaffected by delays and interruptions on the cross-datacenter link.
+The higher-latency writes to other datacenters are often configured to happen asynchronously, although there is some flexibility in the configuration